PocketByte/LocoLaser/resource-mobile/README.md

 - **`res_dir`** - String.
 Path to resources directory.
   * Default Android: "./src/main/res/",
   * Default iOS: "./".
+- **`filter`** - RegExp String.
+If defined, only strings with keys that matches RegExp will be written into resource.
+By default no filter.

 ### Code generation
 Also, in case of iOS platform you able to use platforms that generate a special Class files that simplify work with string resources.
 Code generaton config has following structure: